navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 # Moving from NavPi to headless Raspberry Pi Compute Module 4 for staking

 Managing the NavPi through its GUI made managing and staking Navcoin a very simple process.
+Wanting to use the latest navcore 6.X and moving to a more up-to-date and powerful made staking a little but more commandline heavy due to the missing GUI component when wanting to stake on a Pi remotely.

 Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x and in  to stake Navcoins in a headless fasion.